syncfusion-content/angularjs-docs/angularjs/GroupButton/Behavior-Settings.md

 ## Different modes of button

 EJ AngularJS GroupButton provides the two different types of modes called check box mode, radio button mode.
-We can achive this using this **e-groupButtonMode** API which can be set through scope varibale.
+We can achieve this using this **e-groupButtonMode** API which can be set through scope variable.
 Setting a checkbox mode, we can perform the multiple actions in a single group.
 In this case, you can toggle the all the buttons state and perform the actions, since it all will behave as individual button in a group of button.

 **Radio Button Mode** - we can perform the only single action with all related actions in a group of button.